Milkman68/HL2-RebalanceMod_Game-files/README.md

 - New challenges menu with 7 original challenges.
 - Episode 2 style flashlight and other toggleable features.
 - A more modular skill.cfg system.
-- Separate version that merges [HL2 Mirrored](https://www.moddb.com/mods/half-life-2-mirrored) into HL2R.
+- Separate version that merges [HL2 Mirrored](https://www.moddb.com/mods/half-life-2-mirrored) with HL2R.
 Allowing for both mods to be played together.
 - ~~S.L.A.M.~~